elkhorn-heavy/walkthroughs/overthewire/natas/level04/README.md

 It's always a good idea to think about other solutions.
 In this challenge some options are:

-1. Instead of using the View Page Source, the Developer Tools would have uncovered the same directory
+- Instead of using the View Page Source, the Developer Tools would have uncovered the comment, again leading to the `robots.txt` file